Learning to Defer in Congested Systems: The AI-Human Interplay: Supplementary materials on BACID (Section )

 \subsection{Proof of the Lower Bound (Theorem~\ref{thm:lower-bound})}

-\begin{proof} Consider a setting where there is only one type of posts ($K=1$) and, in any period $t$, we only have one reviewer, i.e., $N(t)=1$.
-Since there is only one post, we will omit notational dependence on the type.
-The arrival rate is $\lambda = 1/2$ and the service rate is $\mu = 1/2$.
-We assume $r = 1$ and denote the lifetime by $\ell$.
-Recall that $D(j)$ is the delay for a post to review.
-Let $Q(t)$ be the length of the review queue at the beginning of period $t$.
-Then for a policy $\pi$,
+Consider a setting with one type of jobs ($K = 1$) and one reviewer in any period.
+The arrival rate is $\lambda = 1 / 2$ and the service rate is $\mu= 1/2$.
+Since there is only one type, we omit the notational dependence on types.
+Suppose that the cost for any job $t$ is $C_t = \pm 1$ with equal probability, yielding a loss of $\ell = 0.5$.
+By \eqref{eq:loss-decompose}, the loss of any policy $\pi$ is equal to

-where the first term corresponds to the inaccuracy loss, and the second term is the loss when a post is waiting for review (note that it is capped by $\ell$ since a post has no view after $\ell$ periods), and the inequality is because $D(j(t)) \geq Q(t)$ due to FCFS.